GPurgatorio/Master-Computer-Science-ICT/README.md

 Now some standard are trying to impose a common structure to the network elements (switch included) to facilitate the creation of standard ochestration and automation tools.

-Datacenter's switches are useually not blocking.
+Datacenter's switches are useually non-blocking.
+It basically means that this switches have the forwarding capacity that supports concurrently all ports at full port capacity.